sonic-net/DASH/README.md

-# Project - Disaggregated API for SONiC Hosts (SONiC DASH) - version 0.1 DRAFT/Work in Progress
+# Project - Disaggregated API for SONiC Hosts (SONiC-DASH) - version 0.1 DRAFT/Work in Progress

 ## SONiC DASH is a new open source project that will "deliver enterprise network performance to critical cloud applications".
 The project extends functionality to stateful workloads.